msalemor/iothub-commander/README.md

 What sets this approach apart is that you can run one or multiple simulated devices as tasks within a console application, or as background tasks within the backend.
 These simulated devices send telemetry data to IoT Hub and can also receive and process direct method calls.

+The idea is that once you work out the issues in simulated devices, you should be able to swap them with actual devices.

 ## Devices

 ## Device Interface - `IIoTDevice`